 A heat pump is a device that is designed to use a refrigeration cycle to effectively transform low-temperature energy into higher-temperature energy.
 In fact, ground source heating system heat pumps are up to four times more energy efficient than the most efficient oil and gas boilers.
 These devices move heat that already exists rather than producing emissions that contribute to global warming through producing emissions caused by burning a fuel.

-The heat from the sun is absorbed and stored by the earth.
 The system extracts this heat from the earth using, for example, a ground loop.
 This is a continuous closed loop made of a special kind of piping that is buried in the ground, in your garden.
 As water circulates through these underground pipes, it absorbs the heat from the earth surrounding the pipe.
-A heat pump inside your home is connected to this ground loop; and as the water reaches your home, the pump transfers the heat from the water into your heating circuit.
+A heat pump inside your home is connected to this ground loop; and as the water reaches your home, the ground source pump transfers the heat from the water into your heating circuit.

 There are two options for installing the ground loops: Installing them in bore holes of up to 90m deep; or burying them in trenches measuring up to 2m deep.
 The method that will be used for your ground loop will depend on the amount of space available in your garden, but both methods are equally efficient.

-You will be able to use radiators and under-floor heating to distribute heat throughout your home.
+You will be able to use radiators and under-floor heating to distribute heat throughout your home in Essex.
 While the best option for optimal efficiency and benefit for a heat pump would be under-floor heating, you could also use extra or oversized radiators.